hpoom/feedback/README.md

 [@holman's feedback repo](https://github.com/holman/feedback) and seems like a pretty fantastic idea in lieu of traditional blog comments, email, and the like.

-I talk and meetups and conferences about many aspects of the web and web development.
+I talk at meetups and conferences about many aspects of the web and web development.
 I also [blog](http://hpoom.co.uk/) about web development because I love talking and discussing technology.
-So If you have any questions about about one of my talks, my views on the internet and web development, or questions about me in general, send 'em this way...
-I'd be happy to shed some light on the issue.
+So If you have any questions about about one of my talks, my views on the internet and web development, or questions about me in general, send them this way...
+I would be happy to answer them.

 If you have any technical problems with one of my other git repositories, you are best to raise an issue under the appropriate repository.